Callen44/OpenRA/README.md

 # OpenRA Clean
 OpenRA is a fun game, but it is a little violent for my likings, and I would not be suprised if someone else out there agrees.
-OpenRA Clean (this repository) is my attempt at removing the blood, screming, and other things in OpenRA that just shouldn't be there.
+OpenRA Clean (this project) is my attempt at removing the blood, screaming, and other things in OpenRA that just shouldn't be there.

 # Installation
 At the moment the only install method is from source, for instruction on